remnrem/luna-doc/docs/ref/canonical.md

 Here, Luna would correctly make `C3_M2` (using the mislabelled channel) in this special case.
-As it processes the group-specific rule first (based on the order of the `file=` option), when it comes to the second generic rule, it would already have been satisifed.
+As it processes the group-specific rule first (based on the order of the `file=` option), when it comes to the second generic rule, it would already have been satisfied.

 In this context, it is often useful to tell Luna to stop trying to make a given channel - for example, if you know that only group-specific rules apply, and never want a generic rule to be attempted.
-For example, we'd want to avoid generic rules involving `F3` from being run for this particular study (i.e. if we knew this was a mislablled channel).
+For example, we'd want to avoid generic rules involving `F3` from being run for this particular study (i.e. if we knew this was a mislabelled channel).

 This can be achieved with the special keyword `closed:` at the start of a line, followed by one or more canonical labels, i.e. placed in a leading group-specific definition file: